 Unfortunately, this combination of lax rules and continuous risk takes a toll.
-Every year, for example, house fires claim more than 2500 lives.
-Falls in the home are an even bigger danger, causing over 6000 deaths every year.
+Every year, for example, house fires claim more than 2,500 lives.
+Falls in the home are an even bigger danger, causing more than 6,000 deaths every year.
 Every year, too, poisonings from household cleaners result in more than 200,000 calls to poison centers.

 Overall, our homes are rarely as safe as we think they are—or as they need to be.
 Fortunately there are some relatively quick and simple steps you can take today to make your home safer.
 It’s not an exhaustive list, but these “safehacks” will head off the biggest threats to safety in your home.

-According to the CDC, poisoning is the leading cause of injury-related death in the United States, and children are especially at risk.
+According to the CDC, poisoning is the leading cause of injury-related death in the U.S., and children are especially at risk.
 Make your home safe from this leading danger.